AriFordsham/GHCWiki/lightweight-concurrency.md

 Before a switch operation, we expect the programmer to indicate the reason for switching through setScontSwitchReason.
 Exception is raised by the switch primitives if a switch reason has not been provided.
 When a switched SCont resumes execution, its status is automatically updated to `SContRunning`.

+Resume tokens are utilized for supporting asynchronous exceptions.
+Resume tokens are discussed along with the [discussion on asynchronous exceptions](lightweight-concurrency#asynchronous-exceptions).

 ### SCont-Local Storage